survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ![Stylus](images/stylus.png)

 [Stylus](http://stylus-lang.com/) is yet another example of a CSS processor.
-It works well through [stylus-loader](https://github.com/shama/stylus-loader).
-There's also a pattern library known as [yeticss](https://www.npmjs.com/package/yeticss) that works well with it.
+It works well through [stylus-loader](https://github.com/shama/stylus-loader). [yeticss](https://www.npmjs.com/package/yeticss) is a pattern library that works well with it.
 Consider the following configuration:

 **webpack.config.js**